-The COVID-19 pandemic has impacted the lives of all Canadians.
-The ongoing economic hardships, changes to our daily routines and separation from loved ones, among other stresses, have been linked to the worsening of mental health and an increase in substance use among many Canadians.
+The COVID-19 pandemic has impacted the lives of all people living in Canada.
+The ongoing economic hardships, changes to our daily routines and separation from loved ones, among other stresses, have been linked to the worsening of mental health and an increase in substance use among many people living in Canada.

-The Canadian Centre on Substance Use and Addiction (CCSA) and the Mental Health Commission of Canada (MHCC) have commissioned the Leger polling firm to produce a series of bimonthly surveys over a twelve-month period to explore the long-term impact of the COVID-19 pandemic on Canadians’ mental health and substance use.
-By tracking trends among the general population and priority populations, CCSA and MHCC aim to build on our understanding of the relationship between mental health and substance use during COVID-19 and better support Canadians through these challenging times.
+The Canadian Centre on Substance Use and Addiction (CCSA) and the Mental Health Commission of Canada (MHCC) have commissioned the Leger polling firm to produce a series of bimonthly surveys over a twelve-month period to explore the long-term impact of the COVID-19 pandemic on mental health and substance use.
+By tracking trends among the general population and priority populations, CCSA and MHCC aim to build on our understanding of the relationship between mental health and substance use during COVID-19 and better support people living in Canada through these challenging times.

 Summary Report One, Baseline Survey (Time 1) and Survey 2 (Time 2)

-Leger conducted a baseline survey of 2,502 Canadians between October 13 and November 2, 2020, and a second survey of 1,507 people between November 19 and December 2, 2020.
+Leger conducted a baseline survey of 2,502 people living in Canada between October 13 and November 2, 2020, and a second survey of 1,507 people between Nov 19 and Dec 2, 2020.
 Respondents reported more mental health symptoms and increased substance use since March 2020.
 People with a history of mental health or substance use concerns were disproportionately impacted by stresses related to the COVID-19 pandemic.

 Other key findings: